 Morning: A Peaceful Start at Plaza de España and Maria Luisa Park

-Kick off your second day at the breathtaking Plaza de España, easily one of the most impressive landmarks in Seville.
+Day 2 began with breakfast at Barajas 20 Tapas, and it was such a lovely local spot!
+Fueled up, we walked over to Plaza de España—one of the most iconic places in Seville.
 Built for the 1929 Ibero-American Exhibition, this square is an architectural masterpiece with colorful ceramic bridges, ornate benches representing Spain’s provinces, and a central fountain.

 After soaking up the grandeur, take a relaxing walk in Maria Luisa Park, right next door.
 It’s the perfect escape from the city bustle, and you might even spot couples enjoying rowboat rides in the small canals.